SourcePointUSA/android-cmp-app/README.md

 - `campaignApplies`.
 ### userConsents
 This utility function gives you back an instance of the [`SpConsent` object](#the-SpConsent-object).
-You can use as follows:
+You can use it as follows:

 Kotlin:
 ```kotlin